mirchandani-mohnish/AUdocs/docs/how-to-contribute/how-to-contribute.md

 The file for the respective course must be named as follows

-`CourseCode_CourseName.md`

-The same data must be updated in the respective index files of the folder which is being updated.
+`CourseName.md`

+If the course name contains multiple words, you may seperate them using a hyphen.

+The file must be placed in accordance with its position in the documentation.
+For example: A Language course such as french being offerred in the School of Arts and Sciences should be placed along the following path `/docs/schools/sas/conversational-french.md`

 ## General Guidelines